 The lodges had a good layout and adequate space.
 It looked like they had been updated a few years ago, but I found them to be shabby.
 Certain areas of Center Parcs were filthy e.g. the skylight in the bathroom, sinks in the toilets in the swimming pool area.
 It gave a general feel of not really being looked after, just superficial cleaning.

-The activities, and the people running them, were superb.
+The activities, and the people running them at Center Parcs Sherwood Forest, were superb.
 The boys went climbing, ten-pin bowling, did cross-bow and fencing, and cycled everywhere.
-The swimming pool was a big draw, but unfortunately it was for everyone.
+The swimming pool was a big draw, but unfortunately it was a big draw for everyone.
 This brings me onto our second frustration – it was SO busy.
 Before you say it, it was the first weekend of summer … but people told me that because of the clever layout it wouldn’t feel as busy as it was … I’m afraid it did.
 The worst place for this was the pool, where you couldn’t walk anywhere without having to squeeze past people.

-Generally we did enjoy it (the boys especially), but I feel that in charging for everything it took some of the fun out of it.
-I felt that the accommodation itself wasn’t cheap (£450 for three nights for the four of us), but then once you add on all the extras you’ve easily hit £700!
+Generally we did enjoy Center Parcs Sherwood Forest, (the boys especially), but I feel that in charging for everything it took some of the fun out of it.
+I felt that the accommodation at Center Parcs Sherwood Forest, wasn’t cheap (£450 for three nights for the four of us), but then once you add on all the extras you’ve easily hit £700!
 Things like £6.50 for a table tennis bat just took the biscuit I’m afraid.

 - The boys learnt how to ride their bikes without stabilisers for it and loved cycling everywhere.

 - It was safe for them to cycle everywhere

 - The activities and the people running them

 The bits at Center Parcs Sherwood Forest, we didn’t enjoy

 - The cost, and extras